laserlemon/figaro/README.md

 Additionally, if `RAILS_ENV` is configured on your Heroku server, Figaro will use that environment automatically in determining your proper configuration.

+This must be done, e.g., by `heroku config:set RAILS_ENV=production`.

 ## What if I'm not using Heroku?

 No problem.
 Just add `config/application.yml` to your production app on the server.